-A seasoned influencer will provide engagement rates for everyday traffic and for sponsored posts.
+A seasoned influencer will provide engagement rates for everyday traffic and sponsored posts.
 Influencers with great engagement can charge more.
 Engagement rates between 2-3% are average, 4-6% are excellent, and anything in the teens is considered viral.

 How much do Twitter influencers charge?

-Average cost for a sponsored post on Twitter
+The average cost for a sponsored post on Twitter

-Average cost of a sponsored Twitter post by audience size
+The average cost of a sponsored Twitter post by audience size

-As mentioned, the size of an influencer’s fan base plays a role in compensation, too.
+As mentioned, the size of an influencer’s fan base plays a role in compensation too.
 Influencers are broken into groups based on the number of followers they have.
 The tiers are as follows: